-Radovan Karadzic – one of the world’s most wanted war criminals – was arrested on 21 July by the Serb authorities.
+Radovan Karadzic – one of the world’s most wanted war criminals – was arrested yesterday by the Serb authorities.
 It is a big triumph for international justice, but the legal process is only beginning.

 Director, International Security Studies